harvardinformatics/snakemake-workshop/develop/index.md

 ```

 > **Exercise:** Where do we put `expand()` functions?
 They are almost always used in the `input` section of rules, with the wildcards propagating backwards through the rules.
 In our simple Snakemake workflow, we only need to put the `expand()` function in one place, and you might need to edit the function slightly.
 Edit your `dev-02.smk` file and try to figure out where to put it and what edits need to be made.
 Remember that snakemake thinks backwards!
+>

-> Run `snakemake -s dev-02.smk -R clean --cores 1` to reset your project directory.
+> Run `rm -r results/*` to reset your project directory.
 Then do a dry run of `snakemake -s dev-02.smk --dryrun`.
 Generate the rulegraph and the DAG for `dev-02.smk`.
 If everything looks good, run it for real with `snakemake -s dev-02.smk --cores 1`.

 ??? success "Checkpoint: `dev-02.smk`"